 He's not going to be able to answer these questions well.

-And it's gonna make him look partisan.
+And it's going to make him look partisan.

 Why did you hire the Clinton attorney?